Hollywood Presbyterian Medical Center

-CHA Hollywood Presbyterian Medical Center, formerly known as Queen of Angels-Hollywood Presbyterian Medical Center, is a private hospital located at 1300 North Vermont Avenue in Los Angeles, California.
-The hospital has 434 beds.
-It is owned by South Korea-based CHA Medical Group.
+CHA Hollywood Presbyterian Medical Center, formerly known as Queen of Angels – Hollywood Presbyterian Medical Center, is a private hospital located at 1300 North Vermont Avenue in Los Angeles, California.
+The hospital has 434 beds and is owned by the South Korea-based CHA Medical Group.

 History

-Hollywood Presbyterian Medical Center in Los Angeles, California, was an acute-care facility that has been caring for the Hollywood community and surrounding areas since 1924.
-The hospital is committed to serve local, multicultural communities with qualified medical and nursing care.
+The hospital has been in business since 1924.

-In 2004, HPMC joined the CHA medical Group which has CHA Biotech corporation, Cha university, medical center in Gangnam, Bundang, Gumi and renamed it CHA Hollywood Presbyterian Medical Center.
+In 2004, HPMC joined the CHA Medical Group, which includes CHA Biotech Corporation, Cha University, and medical centers in Gangnam, Bundang, and Gumi.
+CHA renamed it CHA Hollywood Presbyterian Medical Center.
 CHA Hollywood Presbyterian Medical Center is the first Korean-owned and operated general hospital in the United States.

-The hospital is an acute-care 7-building facility with 434 licensed beds, 1,400 employees and an 800-member medical staff.
-With more than 500 physicians representing nearly every specialty, CHA Hollywood Presbyterian Medical Center distinguishes itself as a leading healthcare facility recognized for providing qualified, innovative care in a compassionate manner.
+The hospital is an acute-care seven-building facility with 434 licensed beds, 1,400 employees, and an 800-member medical staff.
+It was the proving round for the new specialty of critical care medicine.
+Dr Weil was the founding president of the society for critical care medicine.
+He trained critical care specialist from every continent and published the first text book on the subject.